-Voice Isolation in iOS 15 is a game-changer.
-Here's how to use it5
+Voice Isolation in iOS 15 is amazing (demo inside).
+Here's how to use it

 What does Voice Isolation do in FaceTime?